Tips for Successfully Building a New Home

 Builder Allowances - Watch Out

 As mentioned earlier allowances can easily be used up.
 Try to get as much included in the initial contract.
-Builder's typically have allowances for cabinets & counters, flooring and lighting.
+Builder typically has allowances for cabinets & counters, flooring, and lighting.
 I've seen builders have a cabinet & counter allowance from 4,000 to 9,000.
 A good builder will have several places to choose from for your cabinets so you can negotiate the best deal.
-Most of these allowances are realistically not enough to get good quality materials.
+Most of these allowances are not enough to get good quality materials.

-If you want quality constructed cabinets for your kitchen and bath that will last , plan on a budget closer to 10,000 (for a 2500-3000 Sq. ft house) plus the cost of countertops which could range from 1000 for Formica to 5 or 6000 for Corian or Granite.
-Lighting is another area which can easily add up.
-The cost of the actual fixtures is not too bad and you can do your own estimate by going to a Garden at homedepot.com its the labor which may surprise you.
+If you want quality constructed cabinets for your kitchen and bath that will last, plan on a budget closer to 10,000 (for a 2500-3000 Sq. ft house) plus the cost of countertops which could range from 1000 for Formica to 5 or 6000 for Corian or Granite.
+Lighting is another area that can easily add up.
+The cost of the actual fixtures is not too bad and you can do your own estimate by going to 411homerepair section of garbage trash repair it is the labor that may surprise you.
 Electricians get paid good money so you will be charged for every little extra.
-See if your builder has a price list of what the electrician charges for things like recessed lighting, extra outlets, overhead lights, lamp post wiring, and generator setup.
+See if your builder has a price list of what the electrician charges for things like recessed lighting, extra outlets, overhead lights, lamp post wiring, and generator set up.